maisano/pyramid_cachebust/README.md

     request.cachebusted_url('myapp:static/file.css')
     >>> 'http://localhost/static/file.css?_=394a82fdd72eed3ac45d113bd8af554e'

 The querystring gets generated in one of two ways.
 The default is an MD5 hexdigest of the file contents.
-The alternative is the file's mtime.
+The two alternatives are the file's mtime ('mtime') or the time of app init ('init').
 Generation of the hash/lookup of the mtime happens once per asset.
 Results are cached and served upon resultant calls.

 ## Configuration
 To place in your Pyramid `.ini`: